juju/docs/src/en/commands.md

    confirmation (unless overridden with the '-y' option) before taking any action.

+   If there is persistent storage in any of the models managed by the controller, then you must choose to either destroy or release the storage, using --destroy-storage or --release-storage respectively.

    **Examples:**

           juju destroy-model test
           juju destroy-model -y mymodel
+          juju destroy-model -y mymodel --destroy-storage
+          juju destroy-model -y mymodel --release-storage

    **See also:**